mattwagl/fundbuero/README.md

 * [Jets.js](http://nexts.github.io/Jets.js/) is a native CSS search engine.
 * [tether.js](http://github.hubspot.com/tether/) is a library for efficiently making an absolutely positioned element stay next to another element on the page.
 * [clipboard.js](https://github.com/zenorocha/clipboard.js) provides modern copy to clipboard.
 No Flash.
+* [in-view](https://github.com/camwiegert/in-view) notifies you when a DOM element enters or exits the viewport.

 ### Webapp Components